 What has the Constitutional Court decided?

-The Court has decided that the method of calculating the taxable amount of this tax is unconstitutional.
+The Court has decided that the previous method of calculating the taxable amount of this tax was unconstitutional.

-They declared the formula for calculating the tax null and void, on the grounds that the calculation is based on a percentage that depends on the years elapsed from the acquisition of the property until its transfer and not on its price, so it always came out to pay and they demanded the payment, even when losses were recorded.
+They declared that the formula for calculating the tax was null and void, on the grounds that the calculation was based on a percentage that depended on the years elapsed from the acquisition of the property until its transfer and not on its price, so it always came out to pay and they demanded the payment, even when losses were recorded.